 If you ask anyone in this house, they’ll tell you that BBQ sauce goes with pretty much anything.
 Just like ketchup, it’s a condiment that has a permanent spot in our fridge.
 This BBQ sauce recipe can be used as a marinade, sauce, or dip.
 Here are a few of our favorite ways to enjoy it:

-- Other cuts of meat, like chicken wings, pork ribs, grilled chicken, etc
+- Other cuts of meat, like chicken thighs, pork ribs, grilled chicken, etc.

 - As a dip for fries, chicken tenders, onion rings, etc.